 Through our root cause analysis, it was determined the following changes were needed:

 - Different sizes and larger storage bins

 - Ability to have the system determine a different bin based on the quantity and size of the material

 - Control of the material flow for specific or larger materials and the ability to allocate them to the correct bin size

 - A way to segregate specific materials for picking

 This was all accomplished through standard SAP best practices utilizing functionality such as palletization data, picking areas, material and storage bin capacities, etc. These changes not only automated the processes, put trust back into SAP, but significantly reduced labor hours, and increased throughput by 32% in the first year.

-If you’re not achieving desired results in your SAP investment Reveal can help by educating users on SAP best practices, aligning your business behaviors to your business rules, and optimizing your supply chain.
+If you’re not achieving desired results in your SAP investment, start by educating users on SAP best practices, aligning your business behaviors to your business rules, and optimizing your supply chain.

 In an effort to reduce spending and increase service we need to know what is being bought, how it is being bought and what changes can be made in order to reduce cost, increase on-time delivery and project future spending.
 By looking and investigating this we will identify ways of achieving these objectives and increasing operational efficiency in the supply chain.
-Listen to our webinar, Reduce Purchasing Spend 10-15% While Maintaining a High Material Availability, that will touch on similar issues discussed in this story.
+Read this white paper, Reduce Purchasing Spend 10-15% While Maintaining a High Material Availability, that will touch on similar issues discussed in this story.